Dr Chris Laing

 Daphne du Maurier Building, University of Exeter, Penryn Campus, Penryn, Cornwall, TR10 9FE, UK

-You can join one of my online office hours by clicking on the below links.
-For the week commencing 15th Feb they are:
+You can join one of my office hours by coming by my office.
+For the week commencing the 6th of December (which is the last week of hours) these are:

 My work focuses on environmental biogeochemical cycling staged in the context of environmental change.
 In particular I am interested in nutrient cycling in marine and terrestrial ecosystems.
 A consistent theme of my research prior to teaching has been the cycling of carbon in organic material and its subsequent release, storage and transport.
 This work has a strong analytical component supported by field and laboratory studies with modeling components.